john29917958/john29917958.github.io/source/_posts/Write-Your-First-Program-In-10-Minutes.md

 {% asset_img terminal.jpg %}
 As soon as the developer console opened you must see a right-angle icon on the screen.
 I want you to type this magic text after the icon.
 Don't copy!
 Just type it and press the enter key to see what happens: `console.log('Hello, world!');`:
 {% asset_img hello-world.jpg %}
 Boom!
-You wrote your first program in 10 minutes.
 It's as simple as doing that.
+You wrote your first program in 10 minutes!
 In your program, you use "JavaScript" programming language.
 You use the `console` object, call its `log` function, and pass the text "Hello, world!" to it.
-After you hit enter, the browser executed the code you've written, printed the message "Hello, world!" on the console.
+After you hit enter, the browser executed the code you've written, printed the message "Hello, world!" to the console.

 Now all you need to do is take a look at 5 uses of programming languages.
 I'll explain the concept behind your code afterwards.